sr-t1/task1/README.md

 # task1
-sr an img by processing human and background respectively
+sr an img by processing faces and background respectively
 # instruction
 1.Put the fine-tune face_sr model or any ESRGAN model in code/face_repair/ and rename it to model.pth
 face_sr model download:https://pan.baidu.com/s/1wSFSs_kDlaosqM5n5VVHhQ#list/path=%2F